Why do relationships fail long-term?

 The key to maintaining a healthy relationship is to keep the lines of communication open.
 If one partner is feeling disconnected, they need to be able to tell the other.
 Otherwise, the problem will only continue to grow.

 Relationship Goals are Not The Same…

 Relationships are a lot like ice cream: there are endless flavors to choose from and everyone has their own specific preferences.
-You might be a die-hard fan of chocolate chip, while your partner prefers mint chocolate chip.
+You might be a die-hard fan of chocolate chips, while your partner prefers mint chocolate chips.

 Or maybe you like your ice cream straight up, while your partner always goes for the sundae with all the toppings.
 The point is, that relationships come in all shapes and sizes, and what works for one individual might not work for another.

 So if you find yourself in a relationship where your priorities don’t quite align, don’t panic.
 Just sit down with your partner and figure out what you both want out of the relationship.
 Chances are, you’ll be able to find a compromise that satisfies both of you.
 After all, relationships are all about a partnership that you can build on.

 It’s not uncommon for couples to have different priorities.
 One person may prioritize their career, while the other may prioritize their family.
 This can often lead to conflict, as each person tries to convince the other to see things their way.

 The key to resolving this conflict is to remember that both partners are equally important.
 Just because one person prioritizes their career doesn’t mean that the other person’s priorities are any less valid.
 The key is to find a way to compromise so that both partners feel like they’re being heard and respected.

 For instance, maybe the person who prioritizes their career can agree to put their work on hold for a few years while the other person focuses on their family.

 Or, maybe the person who prioritizes their family can agree to make some sacrifices in order to make more time for their partner’s career.
 Either way, it’s important to find a solution that works for both partners or move on.